isaigm/Examples/README.md

 # Examples
-just a bunch of small programs of various topics
+just a bunch of small programs about various topics